 In an impressive career, spanning five decades, the actor ruled the commercial cinema space in the '80s and '90s like no heroine had done before.

 Such was her popularity that her style and dance moves would be copied by her fans country over.
 She was 'Miss Hawa Hawai' and 'Chandni' for them.

 A throwback picture shared by Hrithik Roshan on Twitter, read, "I loved her, admired her so much.
 My 1st ever acting shot was with Sri Devi, I was nervous in front of her n I remember her shaking her hands pretending 2b nervous cause of me just 2 boost my confidence.
 V had 2 laugh, n she kept laughing until I got it right.
 Will miss you mam. [sic]"

 An extremely shy person in real life, Sridevi came alive in front of the cameras, playing a variety of roles.

 The actor made a successful comeback to cinema 15 years later with Gauri Shinde's English Vinglish, playing a housewife who learns English after feeling left out in her family.
 She also had a starring role in Tamil film Puli and followed English Vinglish with another successful outing in Mom, which also featured Nawazuddin Siddiqui and Akshaye Khanna.

 Sridevi's sudden death at the age of 54 has left her family and fans in shock and grief.
 The actor-wife of producer Boney Kapoor suffered a cardiac arrest in Dubai and passed away.
-She had gone to Dubai along with her family to attend her nephew Mohit Marwah's wedding.
-On her birthday anniversary today, we look at her journey from a child artist to India's first female superstar
+On her death anniversary today, we look at her journey from a child artist to India's first female superstar